Video: Mom goes on epic school-supply list rant in Target

 “We need to be thanking some teachers.
 The least you could do is buy a yellow binder,” she says.

 Wine is actually a recurring part of Blizzard’s comedic shtick.
-She hosts a Facebook Live every week at 9 p.m.
+She hosts a Facebook Live every Tuesday night at 9 p.m.
 Eastern called “Tipsy Tuesday.”
 Anyone is invited to join, so long as they follow three rules:

 - They must be in their pajamas.